The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Oracle inequality and uncertainty quantification

-By construction $\hat C(\tau_{\alpha})$ is the smallest $L^{2}$-ball around $\bar{f}_{\lambda,\rho}$ which contains $1-\alpha$ mass of the surrogate posterior measure.
 Despite the posterior belief, it is not necessarily guaranteed that the true regression function is contained in $\hat C(\tau_{\alpha})$.
 More precisely, the posterior distribution might be quite certain, in the sense that the credible ball is quite narrow, but suffers from a significant bias.
-In general, it might happen that $\P(f\in\hat C(\tau_{\alpha}))\to0$, see e.g.\ \citet[Theorem 4.2]{KnapiketAl2011} in a Gaussian model.
+In general, it might happen that $\P(f\in\hat C(\tau_{\alpha}))\to0$, see, \emph{e.g.}, \citet[Theorem 4.2]{KnapiketAl2011} in a Gaussian model.
 To circumvent this, \citet{RousseauSzabo2020} have introduced inflated credible balls where the critical value is multiplied with a slowly diverging factor.
-While they proved that this method works in several classical nonparametric models with a sieve prior, our neural network setting causes an additional problem.
-In order to prove coverage, we would like to compare norms in the intrinsic parameter space, i.e.\ the space of the network weights, with the norm of the resulting predicted regression function.
-While the fluctuation of $f_\theta$ can be controlled via the fluctuation of $\theta$, more precisely we have $\Vert f_{\theta}-f_{\theta'}\Vert_{L^{2}(\P^{\mathbf{X}})}=\mathcal O(\Delta(L,r)\cdot|\theta-\theta'|_\infty)$ with $\Delta(L,r)\coloneqq (2rB)^L$, see \ref{lem:Lipschitz} below, the converse direction does not hold.
-Even locally around an oracle choice $\theta^{*}$ we cannot hope to control $| \theta|_\infty $ via $\Vert f_{\theta}\Vert_{L^{2}(\P^{\mathbf{X}})}$ in view of the ambiguous network parametrization.
+While they proved that this method works in several classical nonparametric models with a sieve prior, aiming for a neural network setting causes an additional problem.

+In order to prove coverage, \emph{i.e.}, to prove that the credible ball contains the true regression function with high probability, we would like to compare norms in the intrinsic parameter space, \emph{i.e.}, the space of the network weights, with the norm of the resulting predicted regression function.
+While the fluctuation of $f_\theta$ can be controlled via the fluctuation of $\theta$, more precisely we have $\Vert f_{\theta}-f_{\theta'}\Vert_{L^{2}(\P^{\mathbf{X}})}\le \Delta|\theta-\theta'|_\Theta$ by \ref{assu:F}, the converse direction does not hold in general.
+For instance, even locally around an oracle choice $\theta^{*}$ we cannot hope to control $| \theta|_\qnorm $ via $\Vert f_{\theta}\Vert_{L^{2}(\P^{\mathbf{X}})}$ for any $1\le \qnorm\le\infty$ in view of the ambiguous network parametrization.
 As a consequence, we define another critical value at the level of the parameter space